osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

-For improved performance and storage, especially if your cache is serving over 10 TB of data, we recommend multiple partitions for handling namespaces (HDD, SSD, or NVME), data (HDDs), and metadata (SSDs or NVME).
+For improved performance and storage, especially if your cache is serving over 10 TB of data, we recommend multiple partitions for handling namespaces (HDD, SSD, or NVMe), data (HDDs), and metadata (SSDs or NVMe).

 !!! note
     Under this configuration the `<NAMESPACE PARTITION>` is not used to store the files.